A civic analogue to a faith gathering.

 People across the nation are yearning for fellowship, a connection to common purpose, and a bigger story of us.
 That’s why we’re spreading this revival of spirit across the country.
 From Wichita, Kansas to Miami, Florida, Civic Saturdays are happening in banquet halls and street corners, art stores and Zoom rooms.

 Our Civic Saturday Fellowship is a place for you to learn how to take the Civic Saturday format and adapt it to the needs of their hometowns.
-The Fellowship is a nine-month experience of learning, connection, and transformation.
+The Fellowship is a six-month experience of learning, connection, and transformation.

 We are building a nation-wide movement of civic rituals and gatherings.
 Are you our next Fellow?
 Learn more about the Civic Saturday Fellowship →